cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 : An encoded private key.

 pkS
 : An encoded public key corresponding to the server.
+This field is optional.

 pkU
 : An encoded public key corresponding to skU.
 This field is optional.